FernandoCM18/FernandoCM18/README.md

-- 👋 Hi, I’m @FernandoCM18
+# 👋 Hi, I’m @FernandoCM18

+## About me
+Welcome to my GitHub profile!
+I'm a passionate programmer who loves building innovative solutions.
+I'm a FullStack developer with 5 years of experience in web development, I've taken courses to keep myself updated as technology advances more and more.

+In my free time, I like to continue learning about new technologies and tools that can help me improve my programming skills.
+I firmly believe in the importance of collaboration and sharing knowledge with the programming community.

-- 👀 I’m interested in learning new technologies to create websites, apps, or something new that helps people in their day to day.
+👀 I’m interested in learning new technologies to create websites, apps, or something new that helps people in their day to day.

-- 🌱 I’m currently learning Qwik, Flutter, Dart.
+🌱 I’m currently learning Qwik, Flutter, Dart, and Testing.

-- 💞️ I’m looking to collaborate on projects in which you can learn new things and help people at the same time
+💞️ I’m looking to collaborate on projects in which you can learn new things and help people at the same time

+In summary, I'm a FullStack developer with experience in web and mobile development, with a wide variety of technical skills and programming languages.
+I enjoy learning and improving my skills, and I'm always willing to collaborate on new exciting projects.
+If you need any help or have any questions, feel free to contact me.
+I'm here to help!

 ### 🔨 Languages and Tools: